timothy-ymchan/gw-caustic-crossing/log.md

+## 26th June 2023

+### Progress:
+1. The amplification factor by Nakamura needs to be modified to handle our case, this is because they have normalized the time delay in such a way that the arrivial time of the first wave is $t_d=0$, but we cannot have this to be true in microlensing discussion.
+This is because even if I only get one image, due to the doppler lensing interpretation, we will still get frequency evolution.
+2. Working on understanding what it means to have diffraction.
+Now I understand what they want to do is probably to have just observe the amplification.
+Given time is shorter than decoherence time should be fine.
+So it is ok to ignore the point raise in (1) for their case.
+3. Working on nailing down the ingredient for the waveform.
+In particular raises the question whether $t_d$ also depends on $y_0$ (It should be, now I think about it)

+### Goal:
+1. Given a monochromatic wave, plot the microlensing waveform of microlensing and understand better what is the fringing effect.
+2. Read a paper on degeneracy of EM microlensing and see what can we do about it.

 ## 12nd June 2023
 ### Progress
 1. Thinking about the observables in geometric optics limit and ways to introduce degeneracies into the model.